-There are always ongoing arguments on SoBo vs NoBo and which is better for the experience as expected the stories from everyone are vastly different and that neither is truly the “right” way but that each shares some benefits and some serious drawbacks.
+There are always ongoing arguments on SoBo vs NoBo and which is better for the experience as expected the stories from everyone are vastly different and that neither is truly the “right” way but each share some benefits and some serious drawbacks.

 Very similar to the NoBo discussion above this tends to change people’s perceptions and opens them up to more in life.

 There are some very cool opportunities for south bounders to enjoy that may even trump a northern hikers’ experience depending on what you want to get out of your trek.

 If you are looking for a small-scale bond with a few people then this direction is a prime way for you to go, let’s take a look at the benefits of a SoBo approach.